arcxp-ce-support/Fusion-Training-User-Stories/README.md

 This repository contains all of the code necessary to complete each of the steps in the Arc PageBuilder Fusion training curriculum.

 ## How to use
-This repo contains one branch for each of the user stories in the Fusion training curriculum.
-Each branch represents a single step in the lessons, so that you can easily follow along and switch branches to get the latest code for a step if you fall behind.
+This repo contains one branch for each of the labs in the Fusion training curriculum.
+Each branch builds off of the previous completed lab so you can check your solutions as you go.
+For example, to see the solution to lab 4, you can switch to `lab-05` branch since thats where lab 5 starts off.

-Each branch name corresponds to the last completed step in the code on the branch.
-For example, if you're beginning the Fusion-04 user story, you'll switch to branch `fusion-03`.
-However, if you want to see the completed files for Fusion-04, switch to branch `fusion-04`.

 It's important to note that the code in this repo may differ from the code written on-the-spot in your training session.
 However, the files will contain the same information and represent a complete version of each concept.

-## What next?
+## Lab 00
-If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

-If you are starting this training from the second user story (task Fusion-02), then:
+As a user, I would like to be able to render content via a default output type, which allows me to customize the head of my page.

 1. Clone this repo
 ```